-Figure 23: RA-2 L0 unavailable products for cycle 75
+Figure 23: RA-2 L0 unavailable products for cycle 77

 It is easy to notice that close to the Himalaya region two small gaps are present per pass, one of about 77/80 seconds and another of about 10 seconds.
-This is due to the daily instrument switch-offs (Heater 2 mode) performed as part of the IF calibration commands sequence.
+This is due to the daily instrument switchoffs (Heater 2 mode) performed as part of the IF calibration commands sequence.

 Another recurrent gap of around 179-180 seconds is due to an instrument anomaly under investigation.
-It occurred 13 times on cycle 75.
+It occurred 11 times on cycle 77.

-Apart from these systematic small gaps, several other small gaps and complete orbits are missing on cycle 75, mainly due to:
+Apart from these systematic small gaps, two complete orbits are missing on cycle 77 due to ARTEMIS unavailability on 16th March and a bad antenna acquisition on 19th March 2009.